paul-jewell/docs/docs/projects/zig-a-zig-ah.md

  It features:

- - TI [CC2652R](http://www.ti.com/product/CC2652R) SimpleLink™ multi-standard wireless MCU, a multiprotocol 2.4 GHz wireless microcontroller targeting Thread, Zigbee®, Bluetooth® 5 Low Energy, IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN) and proprietary systems.
+ - TI [CC2652R](http://www.ti.com/product/CC2652R) or [CC2652RB](http://www.ti.com/product/CC2652RB) ([discussion](https://github.com/electrolama/zig-a-zig-ah/issues/1)) SimpleLink™ multi-standard wireless MCU, a multiprotocol 2.4 GHz wireless microcontroller targeting Thread, Zigbee®, Bluetooth® 5 Low Energy, IEEE 802.15.4g, IPv6-enabled smart objects (6LoWPAN) and proprietary systems.
- - [CC2652P](http://www.ti.com/product/CC2652P) also an option, has built-in PA (but no LNA?).
- - Communicates with the host computer via CP2102N/CP2104 USB-UART bridge.
+ - Communicates with the host computer via the common CH340 USB-UART bridge, no manual driver installation needed in most cases (Windows and Linux).
- - Self-programming via the TI [CC-series serial bootstrap loader](https://github.com/JelmerT/cc2538-bsl) (as long as it is not disabled in code!), pushbutton on the default BSL pin to put the device into bootloader mode.
+ - Self-programming via the TI [CC-series serial bootstrap loader](https://github.com/JelmerT/cc2538-bsl) (as long as it is not disabled in code!), pushbutton on the default BSL pin to put the device into this mode.
- - Cortex-M Debug Connector for SWD, in case you disable BSL by accident.
+ - SWD debug header, in case you disable BSL by accident or want a proper debug interface.
+Sadly this is not a standard header due to space constraints, see below for the details of a small "debug adapter" board.
  - SMA antenna port for an external antenna of your choice.
-Secondary uFL port for measurements or an alternative antenna.
+Go wild or pick something discrete.

 Think of it as an upgrade to the ubiquitous [CC2531 USB Sticks](https://www.google.com/search?q=cc2531+stick) commonly used for Zigbee tinkering.
-CC2652R has a much beefier processor, more memory and a sane free compiler option that should enable easier development compared to the old CC2531 based option.
+CC2652 has a much beefier processor, more memory and a sane free compiler that should enable easier development compared to the old 8051 based CC2530/1 based devices.

+**[Click here](https://mailchi.mp/1746be86dd81/electrolama) to subscribe to the Electrolama mailing list to be notified of project updates and when kits/assembles units go on sale.**

 ## Current status